gnzlbg/static_vector/README.md

 The following names have been considered:

+- `array_vector`: a vector whose storage is backed up by a raw array.
 - `bounded_vector`: clearly indicates that the the size of the vector is bounded.
 - `fixed_capacity_vector`: clearly indicates that the capacity is fixed.
 - `static_capacity_vector`: clearly indicates that the capacity is fixed at compile time (static is overloaded).